LowryRequiem/College-Obi-Vault/UL 4th Year Vault/HI4168 Project Presentation Draft 1.md

 ## Slide 2.4

 Post Cootes acquisitions, Patrician brothers, Hotel *legacy and effect on culture and tourism as a result of the class stuff*

+So after much trial and error, the Cootes managed to raise Ballyfin to the luxurious standard we associate it with.
+The Cootes have left not much outside material legacy when analysing their life in Ballyfin.
+Sir Charles was occupied with the business of handling a landed estate.
+They did throw large house parties.
+Charles involvement in parliment kept them in the loop at London, and their travels too acted as a reminder of their position.
+King of Rome mantle clock, made for Napoleon I, the large seascape of Zuider Zee by EW Cooke.

+An extensive fire in 1846, 1848 famine took their only daughter Caroline de Massingy.
+As a result of both these occurances, Lady Caroline had the Gold Room expensivly redecorated while Sir Chalres erected a great stone tower overlooking the demesne.

+After the famine, Coote would aquire the rest of Wellsely Poles estate garnering anohter 8000 acres of land.

+Sir Charles Coote is described as a committed improver, of both his demesne and his estates.
+When writer Thomas Carlyle proposed coming to Ireland Charles Coote was recommended to him as one of only six "really good" landlords

+In his will, almost anticipating the neglect delivered by the next Sir Charles Coote, who barely visited, Coote had empowered his trustees in the event of negleect to take possession of the property and rests so as to ensure that the 'mansion house, demesne gardens, pleasure grounds, out offices and other appurtenances' were maintained in the same state as "have been kept up by me"

+The hierarchy of servants within Ballyfin was dictated based on gender and role, with the butler George Clements at the beginning of the 1900s looming as one of the larger figures at Ballyfin, with his approval sought for all household matters.

+In the period between 1816 and 1830 there were approx 30 people on the Ballyfin payroll, which amounted anually to around 750 pound.
+Half were female, half were male.
+The paternal interest of the Cootes over this wider family was repaid in mutual loyalty and friendship, with many of members of staff acknowledged in legacies, and all handsomly rewarded in his will.

+two Algernons ran the place after Charles Coote
 # Conclusion

 ## Slide 3.1